Toast Remarks by the President at Official Dinner in Santiago, Chile

 Office of the Press Secretary

-For Immediate Release March 21, 2011 Toast Remarks by the President at Official Dinner in Santiago, Chile La Moneda Palace, Santiago, Chile9:06 P.M.
-CT
+For Immediate Release March 21, 2011 Toast Remarks by the President at Official Dinner in Santiago, Chile La Moneda Palace, Santiago, Chile

 THE PRESIDENT: Buenas noches.
 (Applause.)
 President Pinera, First Lady, former Presidents Aylwin, Frei, Lagos; to all the distinguished guests here tonight, especially the Secretary General of the Organization of American States, Jose Miguel Insulza.
 It is wonderful to be here.
 I have to say that because I've already given one speech tonight, I've already made remarks at the press -- I'm going to keep my remarks tonight very brief, because otherwise you won't invite me back.
 (Laughter.)